andytuwm/jumpstyle/README.md

 - double tap left/right to dash

 ===
+Uses:
-Uses Express and Socket.io modules for Node.js
+- Express and Socket.io modules for Node.js

-Phaser for HTML5 game framework
+- Phaser for HTML5 game framework

-===
-TO-DO:
-- Proper Client interpolation
-- Lag compensation for bullets